WeAreAcademy/mark-fullstack-proj--blog/README.md

 - I should be able to filter the list view entries by text.
 Only those who have matching text in their title or main text should be shown.
 Case should be ignored.

 ## Level 3 - comments
+**Overview:** Add support to allow users to add, view and delete comments on a specific paste.

 - I should be able to add a number of comments to a blog post.
 My comment text and my offered name should be recorded.
 - I should be able to see all comments under a given blog post, in the single-record view for that post.
 - I should be able to delete a comment.
+- When I delete a blog post, all related comments should be deleted automatically.

+**API**: On the API side, we suggest you enable this functionality by providing the following routes:

+*  POST 'articles/:articleId/comments' to create a new comment specific to a given article.
+*  GET 'articles/:articleId/comments' to get all comments corresponding to a specific article.
+*  DELETE 'articles/:articleId/comments/:commentId' to delete a comment of a given id that belongs on a given article.

+These are conventional RESTful routes for "nested" resources.
+You don't *have* to adhere to these conventions.
+The priority is that the new functionality is made available to the user.

+**Database**: In the database:

+- Ensure that all comments always each relate to an existing article.
+You should strive to make it impossible to have an 'orphaned' comment in the database, regardless of any programming mistakes that might be made in your express code.
+- Ensure that if you delete an article, all related comments are automatically deleted
+- Ensure that if you delete a comment, the related article is NOT deleted automatically!